cybersecurity-projects/Threat-model/README.md

 Payment Threat Model.docx: The complete threat model document.

-PaymentProcess-ThreatModel.json: A visual representation of the payment process data flow at OWASP dragon.
+PaymentProcess-ThreatModel.json: OWASP dragon file for visual representation of the payment process data flow .

 README.md: This file, providing an overview of the project.

 # Steps to Use:
 -Download json file
--Open OWASP dragon application ,select Open an existing threat model
--import the downloaded file
+-Open OWASP dragon application then select "Open an existing threat model"option -import the downloaded file

 # Certification: